cdatproject/GEOG5995-assignment1/README.md

 							pass environment into each agent when it is created eat() called for each agent after move()
-							****EXTRA environment written out to environment_eaten.txt at the end
-							****EXTRA agents_stores.txt created with total amount stored by all the agents on a line, appended for each time model runs
+							****EXTRA environment written out to environment_eaten.txt at the end agents_stores.txt created with total amount stored by all the agents on a line, appended for each time model runs
 							****EXTRA appends total of all agents stores to all_agents_stores_total.txt

 Practical6_Agentframework_xy	pass environment variable into Agent constructor